Research and e2e Detailed Design for new capabilities in a long-term platform migration

 Moving internally

-A growing area of the business had a few positions open within a platform migration roadmap, so after my first year at Optus within the Prepaid web space I expressed an interest in moving to a new program.
+A fast-growing platform migration program of work had a few positions open, so after my first year at Optus within the Prepaid portfolio I expressed an interest in moving internally.

-While working in Prepaid I designed mostly for the entry door of the purchase journey (discovery pages, listing pages, product pages), so I was very excited to move to the other end of it—the checkout funnel.
-This was a great opportunity to make a different impact for the next 12 months at Optus.
+While working in Prepaid I designed mostly for the entry door of the purchase journey (discovery pages, listing pages, product pages), so I was very excited to move to the checkout funnel—a great opportunity to make a different impact for the next 12 months at Optus.

-This platform migration program sees itself as a “Lego manufacturer” that works on the delivery of a myriad of capabilities to enable any portfolio in the business to build custom checkout experiences with speed to market.
-Perhaps the main project I was involved in was owning the e2e UX for Outright—the capability to enable users to purchase any of the devices in the Postpaid shop outright—including tablets or watches—with or without associating the device with a telco plan.
+The program had a roadmap of capabilities to enable any portfolio in the business to build custom checkout experiences with speed to market.
+I was placed in Payments, owning the e2e UX of Outright payments—enabling users to purchase devices without a telco plan—including tablets and watches.

-I worked on both a strategic view for this capability as well as the tactical MVP that went live in June 2023—which was required in order to quickly switch the capability on so that we could collect insights on market adoption, improve the strategic iteration as well as create some foundations for downstream systems that aligned with the long-term website vision and roadmap of capabilities.
+I worked on both a strategic view for this capability as well as the tactical MVP that went live in June 2023—desired to quickly switch on the capability and collect market insights, as well as create some foundations for downstream systems that aligned with the long-term website vision and roadmap of capabilities.

 Some of the flows within the outright digital purchase journey.

-Outright was a complex and exciting project that positioned Optus ahead of its competitors in what it delivered, while paving the way for other capabilities on the roadmap.
-It was highly visible by SLT, which allowed me to often present in Leadership Forums, Design Council meetings as well as the usual Peer Review sessions and stakeholder walk-throughs for impact assessment and feedback.
+Outright was a complex and exciting project that positioned Optus ahead of its competitors in what it delivered.
+It was highly visible by the senior leadership team, which allowed me to often present in SLT forums, Design Council meetings, stakeholder walk-throughs for impact assessment as well as the weekly Peer Review sessions.

-After working through design iterations and conducting user testing, I facilitated conversation between POs, copywriters and Go To Market to furnish the UI before preparing documentation for Legal approval.
-Once that was achieved I entered a support role within an external team of consultants contracted to deliver the capability and continued in that role until UAT was completed.
+Aside from working through design iterations and user testing, my responsibilities included facilitating conversation between POs, copywriters and Go To Market to furnish the UI before preparing documentation for Legal approval and developer handover.
+After design delivery I maintained an active supporting role within a team of external consultants contracted to deliver the capability, and continued in that role until UAT was completed.

-The payment was one of the core challenges in the journey, which took me into several rounds of user testing.
+The payment step was one of the core challenges in the journey, which I iterated on through several rounds of usability testing.

 — Generative research